bradbell/xrst/sphinx/test_out/heading_example.rst

 Links
 *****
-These links would also work from any other section because the :ref:`begin_cmd@section_name`
-(``heading_example`` in this case) is included at the beginning of the target for the link:
+These links would also work from any other section because the section name (``heading_example`` in this case) is included at the beginning of the target for the link: